-Genotypic and phenotypic resistance assays are used to assess viral strains and inform selection of treatment strategies.
-Standard assays provide information on resistance to nucleoside reverse transcriptase inhibitors (NRTIs), non-nucleoside reverse transcriptase inhibitors (NNRTIs), and protease inhibitors (PIs).
-Testing for integrase and fusion inhibitor resistance can also be ordered separately from several commercial laboratories.
-Co-receptor tropism assays should be performed whenever the use of a CCR5 antagonist is being considered.
+Genotypic and phenotypic resistance assays are used to assess viral strains and select treatment strategies.
+These assays provide information on resistance to nucleoside reverse transcriptase inhibitors (NRTIs), non-nucleoside reverse transcriptase inhibitors (NNRTIs), protease inhibitors (PIs), and integrase strand transfer inhibitors (INSTIs).
+In some circumstances, INSTI-resistance tests may need to be ordered separately.
+Clinicians should check with the testing laboratory.
+INSTI-resistance testing is particularly important in persons who experience virologic failure while taking an INSTI-containing regimen.
+Testing for fusion inhibitor resistance can also be ordered separately.
+Co-receptor tropism assays should be performed when considering the use of a CCR5 antagonist.
 Phenotypic co-receptor tropism assays have been used in clinical practice.
 A genotypic assay to predict co-receptor use is now commercially available (see Co-receptor Tropism Assays).